The Pipkin Family

 Zerney Burns Barnes, Sr. was born on September 30, 1894 to L.L. and Katherine Barnes in Bartow, Florida.
 He married Eunice Pipkin on June 30, 1924 and was the father of Zerney B. Barnes, Jr. as well as three other children.
 He, along with his business partner W.L.
 Everhardt, was a successful developer along the western side of Lake Hollingsworth as well as other areas in Lakeland.
 In the 1920s, Barnes was part of the Lakeland cabinet for the $1.5 million “Southern College Campaign” started by Ludd Spivey at the beginning of his term as college president.
 Zerney B. Barnes, Sr. passed away on November 21, 1972.

-Dr. Zerney Burns Barnes was born in 1925 to Eunice and Zerney B. Barnes, Sr. He was the eldest of their four children.
+Dr. Zerney Burns Barnes, Jr., FACS was born on August 8, 1925 to Eunice Pipkin and Zerney B. Barnes, Sr. and was the eldest of their four children.
 Zerney spent his childhood nearby and on the Southern College campus.
 His father would take him to Southern football games and Zerney would play on the athletic field after school.
 When he about five years old, Zerney was close friends with Allan Spivey, the son of President Ludd Spivey who died tragically after contracting rabies from a dog attack.

 Bernice Pipkin Feaster was the fifth child born to Levi Nathaniel and Florence Beulah Pipkin on September 18, 1901.
 Like her older sisters before her, Bernice also attended Southern College.
 She graduated in 1923 as part of the first class to graduate from Southern’s new location in Lakeland.
 In 1924, she married Burnes Lynn Feaster, the brother of Orion O. Feaster.
 They had one son Burnes Lynn Feaster, Jr. together.
 However, by the time their son was thirteen, around 1937, the couple had divorced.
 Bernice’s son would follow in his uncle Orion’s footsteps and also become a doctor; in turn, his sons Burnes Lynn Feaster, III and Fred would also become doctors.[40,41] Bernice Pipkin Feaster died in 1978.